 Find further information in the SOFiLOAD User manual in chapter 3.16 LAR – Load Distribution Areas.

 Download the “Load Distribution Area” example and practice the workflow.

-The “Load Distribution Area” command is a useful feature to put loads on grid systems such as roofs and facades.
-The selection of directions for loads is enormous and covers all possibilities.
+The “Load Distribution Area” command is a useful feature to put loads on systems such as roofs, facades and grillage bridges and lots more structures.
+The selection of directions for loads is enormous and covers all possibilities to think of.